Tricks for Finding Heirloom Seeds

 Many heirlooms are but a phone call away at your local seed house; many more are available in abandoned orchards and gardens, or in the hands of heirloom enthusiasts everywhere.
 If you are looking to grow something old and really unusual, you might even need to do a bit of detective work on your own.

-Apple archivist
+Apple Archivist

 John Bunker, an apple historian, never has enough variety in his apple orchard.
 A Fedco Seed Co. procurer in Maine and Massachusetts, Bunker often has five to 10 different apples grafted onto one tree.